geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

   </tbody>
 </table>

-Panchromatic is the combination of all human-visible wavelengths of the spectrum (i.e. RGB).
+Panchromatic is the combination of all human-visible wavelengths of the spectrum.
+While containing all wavelengths normally associated with familiar RGB photography, an image from the `pan band` is more similar to black-and-white film combining light from the visible parts of the spectrum into a single measure of overall reflectance.
 The SI unit of irradiance is the watt per square metre (W/m2).

 ---